rana10-code/COSC2436-Algorithms-Portfolio/CH01/CH01_LAB_REPORT.md

 | 128        | 9 / 4                       | 0.00000048 / 0.00000072      |
 | 128        | 89 / 7                      | 0.00000191 / 0.00000048      |
 | 128        | N/A                         | 0.00000286 / 0.00000095      |

+## Reflection Questions

+### 1. Why is binary search faster than linear search?

+Binary search eliminates half of the remaining elements after each comparison, which greatly reduces the number of operations required.
+Linear search checks elements one at a time, making it slower for large datasets.

+### 2. Why must binary search use sorted data?

+Binary search depends on ordering to decide whether to move left or right in the dataset.
+Without sorted data, the algorithm cannot reliably eliminate half the search space.

+### 3. When would linear search still be useful?

+Linear search is useful for small datasets or unsorted collections where the overhead of sorting data is unnecessary.

+---

+## Challenges Encountered

+One challenge was understanding how binary search updates the low and high indexes after each comparison.
+Testing the algorithm step-by-step with small arrays helped verify that the search interval was shrinking correctly.